Kathryn Tickell

 Kathryn Tickell, OBE, DL (born 8 June 1967) is an English musician, noted for playing the Northumbrian smallpipes and fiddle.

 Music career

 Early life

-Kathryn Tickell was born in Walsall, then in Staffordshire, to parents who originated from Northumberland and who moved back there with the family when Kathryn was seven.
+Kathryn Tickell was born in Walsall, to parents who originated from Northumberland and who moved back there from Staffordshire with the family when Kathryn was seven.
 Her paternal grandfather played accordion, fiddle, and organ.
-Her father, Mike Tickell, sang and her mother played the concertina.
+Her father, Mike Tickell, sings and her mother played the concertina.
 Her first instrument was piano when she was six.
 A year later, she picked up a set of Northumbrian smallpipes brought home by her father, who intended them for someone else.
 Frustrated by fiddle and piano, she learned that the pipes rewarded her effort.
 She was inspired by older musicians such as Willy Taylor, Will Atkinson, Joe Hutton, and Billy Pigg.